-AD7938/AD7939 to ADSP-21065L Interface
+AD7938-6 to ADSP-21065L Interface

-Figure 43 shows a typical interface between the AD7938/AD7939 and the ADSP-21065L SHARC processor.
+Figure 44 shows a typical interface between the AD7938-6 and the ADSP-21065L SHARC\ processor.
 This interface is an example of one of three DMA handshake modes.
-The $\overline{\text{MS}x}$ control line is actually three memory select lines.
-Internal ADDR25-24 are decoded into $\overline{\text{MS}{3-0}}$, these lines are then asserted as chip selects.
-The $\overline{\text{DMAR}1}$ (DMA request 1) is used in this setup as the interrupt to signal the end of conversion.
-The rest of the interface is standard handshaking operation.
+The $\overline{MS_x}$ control line is actually three memory select lines.
+Internal ADDR25 to 24 are decoded into $\overline{MS_3}$ to 0, these lines are then asserted as chip selects.
+The $\overline{DMAR_1}$ (DMA request 1) is used in this setup as the interrupt to signal the end of conversion.
+The rest of the interface is a standard handshaking operation.

-Figure 43.
+Figure 44.
 Interfacing to the ADSP-21065L

-AD7938/AD7939 to TMS32020, TMS320C25, and TMS320C5x Interface
+AD7938-6 to TMS32020, TMS320C25, and TMS320C5x Interface

-Parallel interfaces between the AD7938/AD7939 and the TMS32020, TMS320C25, and TMS320C5x family of DSPs are shown in Figure 44.
-The memory mapped address chosen for the AD7938/AD7939 should be chosen to fall in the I/O memory space of the DSPs.
-The parallel interface on the AD7938/AD7939 is fast enough to interface to the TMS32020 with no extra wait states.
-If high speed glue logic, such as 74AS devices, are used to drive the RD and the WR lines when interfacing to the TMS320C25, then again, no wait states are necessary.
+Parallel interfaces between the AD7938-6 and the TMS32020, TMS320C25, and TMS320C5x family of DSPs are shown in Figure 45.
+The memory mapped address chosen for the AD7938-6 should be chosen to fall in the I/O memory space of the DSPs.
+The parallel interface on the AD7938-6 is fast enough to interface to the TMS32020 with no extra wait states.
+If high speed glue logic, such as 74AS devices, is used to drive the RD and the WR lines when interfacing to the TMS320C25, then again, no wait states are necessary.
 However, if slower logic is used, data accesses may be slowed sufficiently when reading from, and writing to, the part to require the insertion of one wait state.
 Extra wait states are necessary when using the TMS320C5x at their fastest clock speeds (see the TMS320C5x User's Guide for details).